Landscaping - Grass Trimmers and Brush Cutters

 - Secure cutter to prevent fuel spillage and damage during transport.

-- Keep the cutter tool covered with the carrying guard.
+- Keep the brush cutter tool covered with the carrying guard.

 - Do not wear short pants or short sleeves.